rubygems/guides/setting-up-otp-mfa.md

 - **UI and gem signin**: UI operations and `gem signin` will require OTP code.
 - **UI and API**: UI operations, `gem signin`, `push`, `owner --add` and `owner --remove` will require OTP code.

-Note: If you are on the **UI only** or **UI and gem signin** authentication level, you can selectively enable MFA on specific API keys (see [API key scopes](http://guides.rubygems.org/api-key-scopes/#/#enable-mfa-on-specific-api-keys)).
+Note: If you are on the "UI only" or "UI and gem signin" authentication level, you can selectively enable MFA on specific API keys (see [API key scopes](http://guides.rubygems.org/api-key-scopes/#/#enable-mfa-on-specific-api-keys)).
-This is different from the **UI and API** level as MFA is enabled on all API keys by default and cannot be selectively enabled.
+This is different from the "UI and API" level as MFA is enabled on all API keys by default and cannot be selectively enabled.

 Steps to change your MFA level:

 1. Sign in and go to the _edit settings_ page.
-If you have enabled MFA for your account, in the _multifactor authentication_ section, you will see a dropdown menu.
+If you have enabled MFA for your account, in the "Multifactor Authentication" section, you will see a dropdown menu.
     ![Multifactor section on the edit settings page](/images/changing_mfa_step1.png){:class="t-img"}
 2. Select your intended option, enter OTP access code from your authenticator app and click **Update**